 It’s a testament to the special nature of Duke that the children and grandchildren of alumni so often include Duke among the colleges they are considering.
 Family ties that span generations are a valued part of our tradition.
 But as admission to Duke becomes more competitive, with record numbers of applicants, navigating the admissions process is more challenging than ever.

-DAA is proud to extend service and assistance to the children and grandchildren of Duke alumni who are considering Duke for their undergraduate education.
+DAA is pleased to offer advice and assistance to the children and grandchildren of Duke alumni who are considering Duke for their undergraduate education.
 We provide a supporting voice for all alumni children and grandchildren who apply for undergraduate admission.
 This is part of the service we provide to all alumni families and does not need to be requested by the family.
 While DAA does not directly review applications or make admissions decisions, we do provide information and guidance to applicants and their families throughout the admissions process.

 - Visit the Duke Undergraduate Admissions website for more information about campus life and application deadlines

 - Plan a campus visit

 - If you plan to visit campus, contact DAA at least two weeks before your trip to set up an non-evaluative discussion about Duke and the admissions process (Meeting times are limited and often fill up, so please plan ahead).
 Please note there will be no available meeting times between June 26 - July 14.

 - Consider attending our Alumni Admissions Forum to gain expert advice on college admissions